Roy Finch (gridiron football)

 Roy Finch (born October 1, 1991) is a former professional American and Canadian football running back and return specialist.
 He was signed by the New England Patriots of the National Football League as an undrafted free agent in 2014.
 He played college football for the Oklahoma Sooners.
-He has also been a member of the Ottawa Redblacks and Calgary Stampeders of the Canadian Football League (CFL).
+He was also a member of the Ottawa Redblacks and Calgary Stampeders of the Canadian Football League (CFL).

 College career

 Finch was recruited by several NCAA Division I football teams, and he chose Oklahoma over Alabama and Stanford.

 During his four-year career with the Sooners, Finch ran for 1,412 yards with six touchdowns and caught 58 passes including two touchdowns.
 In his junior year against Kansas, Finch ran a kickoff back 100 yards for a touchdown, tying an Oklahoma record.

 Professional career

 New England Patriots

-After going undrafted in the 2014 NFL Draft, Finch was signed to a three-year contract by the Patriots.
+After going undrafted in the 2014 NFL draft, Finch was signed to a three-year contract by the Patriots.
 He was, however, released by the Patriots prior to the start of the 2014 season.